NWChemEx/pre-commit-config/README.md

 # NWX pre-commit Configuration

-The [pre-commit](https://pre-commit.com/) configuration file for a use by the [NWChemEx](https://github.com/NWChemEx) software stack.
+The [pre-commit](https://pre-commit.com/) configuration file for use by the [NWChemEx](https://github.com/NWChemEx) software stack.